drj11/pseudotty/README.md

 # Installation

-no idea, but you can compile it with:
+No idea, but you can compile it with:

     make

+It creates an executable binary `pseudotty`.